MostAwesomeDude/construct/README.rst

 Sticky
 --------
 Version 2.5.5 is the previous stable release.
 If you are maintaining a project that depended on this framework for a long time, you should probably use this version.
 This branch is not actively maintained.
-Only bugfixes will be added.
+Even bugfixes are not being added.

 Version 2.8 was released September, 2016.
 There are significant API and implementation changes.
 Fields are now name-less and operators / >> are used to construct Structs and Sequences.
 Most classes were redesigned and reimplemented.
 You should read the documentation again.